 Remember

-Change them when damp to avoid constant moisture around the nipple which can foster the growth of bacteria.
+Change breast pads when they’re damp to avoid constant moisture around the nipple which can foster the growth of bacteria.
 This is especially important when you have sore nipples with broken skin.
 Unresolved nipple pain may result in mastitis, a serious infection of the milk duct in the breast (2).

 Warm, moist environments also encourage fungal growth.
 One particularly bothersome fungus to nursing mothers is candida, which causes thrush.
-Thrush can occur in both baby’s mouth and mother’s nipple, where it causes painful symptoms such as itching and a flaky rash (3).
+Thrush can occur in the baby’s mouth and the mother’s nipple, where it causes painful symptoms such as itching and a flaky rash (3).

-If you use reusable breast pads and end up with thrush, be aware the yeast can live within the fabric of your breast pad despite regular washing.
-You will need to take some extra steps to kill the yeast to prevent a recurrence.
+If you’re using reusable breast pads and end up with thrush, be aware the yeast can live within the fabric of your breast pad despite regular washing.
+You will need to take some extra steps, such as washing your breast pads in hot water with bleach and heat drying, to kill the yeast to prevent a recurrence (4).

 Breast Pad Options